odoo/documentation/content/applications/essentials/activities.rst

    :alt: Kanban view of the CRM pipeline and the option to schedule an activity.

 .. note::
-   If a record already has a scheduled activity, the :guilabel:`🕘 (clock)` icon is replaced by the icon that represents the existing scheduled activity.
+   If a record already has a scheduled activity, the |clock| is replaced by the icon that represents the existing scheduled activity.
 Click on the activity type's icon to schedule another activity.

 .. _activities/list:

 List view
 ---------

-Activities can also be created from a list view.
+Activities can also be created from a :icon:`oi-view-list` :guilabel:`(list)` view.

-If the :guilabel:`Activities` column is hidden, reveal it using the :guilabel:`(additional options toggle)` icon in the far-right of the top row, represented by two horizontal lines with two dots.
+If the :guilabel:`Activities` column is hidden, reveal it using the :icon:`oi-settings-adjust` :guilabel:`(settings adjust)` icon in the far-right of the top row.

-Then, click on the :guilabel:`🕘 (clock)` icon for the record the activity is being added to, then click :guilabel:`+ Schedule an activity`.
-Proceed to :ref:`fill out the Schedule Activity form
-<activities/form>` that appears.
+Then, click on the |clock| for the record the activity is being added to, and click :guilabel:`+ Schedule an activity`.
+Proceed to :ref:`fill out the Schedule Activity form <activities/form>` that appears.

 .. note::
-   If a record already has a scheduled activity, the :guilabel:`🕘 (clock)` icon is replaced by the icon that represents the existing scheduled activity.
+   If a record already has a scheduled activity, the |clock| is replaced by the icon that represents the existing scheduled activity.
 Click on the activity type's icon to schedule another activity.

 .. image:: activities/schedule-list-activity.png
    :align: center